 We also introduce (d) smoothing of sentence importance by a Hanning window function(See Section 5).
 Figure 1 illustrates the overview of the multidocument summarizer for Japanese documents based on the proposed method.
 The input to the system consists of a set of document IDs, a set of questions, which represents user's information need, and the summary length.
-For example, in the case of the topic 0500 (Articles about clone sheep "Dolly") in the test collection of NTCIR4 TSC31, the input includes the nine document IDs in Figure 2, the ten questions in Figure 3, and the number '491' for the summary length.
+The output of the system is an extract, namely a series of sentences extracted from documents.
+For example, in the case of the topic 0500 (Articles about clone sheep "Dolly") in the test collection of NTCIR4 TSC31, the input includes the nine document IDs in Figure 2, the ten questions in Figure 3, and the number '491' for the summary length in character.
 When the input is given to the system, it firstly computes the importance score for each sentence by integrating two kinds of importance: (a) sentence importance based on scores of a QA Engine, and (b) sentence importance based on IGR with respect to probabilistic distribution of words.
 Secondly, the sentence importance is smoothed by a Hanning window function to maintain cohesion in an output summary.
 Using MMR, thirdly, it re-orders sentences so as to reduce the redundancy in summary text while taking account of the sentence importance.
 Fourthly, it selects the top-n sentences.
 Finally it orders the selected sentences according to the cluster structure of original documents and the chronological order of documents, and outputs the ordered sentences as a summary.
 Figure 4 shows an example output summary, in which each phrase in italic face corresponds to one of the answers to the questions in Figure 3.